opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 }
 ```

 After conversation memory is enabled, you can now use the Memory API to create a conversation.
-Remember, you cannot create any interactions until you've created a conversation.

 To make the conversation easily identifiable, use the optional `name` field in the Memory API, as shown in the following example.
 This will be your only opportunity to give your conversation a name.